Understanding Cash Analysis

 Since our cash analysis tells you when you may be holding extra cash, naturally, you may ask: “What should I do with my extra cash?”

 Over the long-term, our advice is to identify your goals and consider deposit toward your goals—as Betterment is set up to help you do.
-By default, we offer Betterment Everyday™ Savings as a place to hold your extra cash to earn more than you might in your checking account.
-Our savings platform is designed to seek a high yield.
+By default, we offer Betterment Everyday™ Cash Reserve as a place to hold your extra cash to earn more than you might in your checking account.
+Our account is designed to earn a high yield.
 It will act as the holding place for the cash, until you make a decision to move it into a more defined investment goal or withdraw it for spending purposes.

 How will you know when you have extra cash?